 An obstacle must get in the character’s way.
 This makes it all the more interesting.
 Can they overcome it?

 4. Harness emotion

 You want the audience to feel what your characters are feeling.
 Empathy helps to connect the audience with your characters.

 Unpredictable stories make the best ones.
 To keep the audience on their toes, throw unexpected twists and turns into the mix.

 6. End with a punchline

-Every story has a resolution — but to wrap up the story in a cheerful way — end with a joke.
+Every story has a resolution, where typically the hero saves the day.
+No matter what type of story you share, aim to wrap up in a cheerful way — ending with a joke.